 Well, there are three types of technology available but all are not equal:

-- Speech to text – Transcribing text to speech is more accurate and hardware intensive.
-As the output is text, analytics can then be used to identify trends.
+- Speech to text – Transcribing speech into text is more accurate than phonetics.
+As the output is text, text analytics can then be used to identify emerging trends and unexpected events that users may not have known to look for.

 Despite the obvious difference in technologies, and clear disadvantages, the most common use cases within interaction analytics are Phonetics and Speech to Text.
 Speech to Phrase capabilities are crucial and the only vendor offering Speech to Phrase capabilities is Genesys.